-There’s a certain allure of rooftop bars – maybe it’s the sense of soaring above it all, maybe it’s soaking up the sun’s rays and fresh air while enjoying some of the best views around – whatever the cause, these beguiling skyward spots are the best places in Australia to enjoy your favourite tipple.
+There’s a certain allure of rooftop bars – maybe it’s the sense of soaring above it all, maybe it’s soaking up the sun’s rays and fresh air while enjoying some of the best views around – whatever the cause, these beguiling skyward spots are the best rooftop bars in Australia to enjoy your favourite tipple.

 InterContinental Double Bay, Sydney